xiahualiu/docker-web/blog/content/blog/2024-04-18-nginx-certbot-docker.md

 You should **NOT** enable Cloudflare DNS proxy for all domains during this whole process, and you should disable it as well **BEFORE** you renew your SSL certificates in the future if needed.

-You can, however, enable Cloudflare DNS proxy after you set HTTPS to enable CDN service from Cloudflare, but you need to choose **FULL** in the *SSL/TLS->Overview* tab.
+You can, however, enable Cloudflare DNS proxy after you set HTTPS to enable CDN service from Cloudflare, but you need to choose the **FULL** architecture in the *SSL/TLS->Overview* tab, or you will see "too many redirects" error when open your website in browsers.